KP-Pratham-S-Shetty/GitHub-User-Search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

+### GitHub User Search

+**GitHub User Search** is a project built to explore and learn the fundamentals of RxJS observables in Angular.
+It features a GitHub user search functionality that demonstrates the power of reactive programming by filtering input values and making asynchronous API calls.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.